How Fort Bend EDC & Our Economic Development Partners Can Help

 Workforce Solutions (Texas Workforce Commission)

-The University of Houston School of Nursing boasts a 100% NCLEX-RN pass rate on the exam, placing the University of Houston School of Nursing in the top 5% of the nation for pass rates for two years in a row, ( 2015, 2016).
+The University of Houston School of Nursing boasts a 100% NCLEX-RN pass rate on the exam, placing the University of Houston School of Nursing in the top 5% of the nation for pass rates for three years in a row, ( 2015, 2016, 2017).

 Fort Bend County is served by the Ports of Houston and Freeport.